 2. Arbor Size

 The size of the arbor influences many things while you are fishing.
-If your arbor is more oversized, you can store more lines, have more backing, and have less line memory.
+If your arbor is more oversized, you can store more lines, have more backing on a fly reel, and have less line memory.
 Also, the retrieval rate is directly related to the arbor size.

 After you cast the fishing line, you hope to lure the biggest fish out there.
-But big fish are also powerful.
+But big fish such as salmon and redfish are also powerful.
 They run and tug the line with them.
-A good drag will prevent fish from getting away and your line breaking with them.
+A good drag will prevent fish from getting away and your line from breaking with them.
 A solid drag system is of paramount importance.

 4. Mode of Manufacture